tiagomanunes/tiagomanunes.github.io/_writeups/escapetwo.md

 ---
 layout: post
-title: "LinkVortex"
+title: "EscapeTwo"
-date: 2025-04-08
+date: 2025-04-10
 categories: [htb, easy]
 ---

 ## To be revealed
-How can you use a tool for years, and not know...
+The Administrator box and this one should swap difficulty rankings...

 ... but this machine is still active, come back later!